jecksolovyev/com.docstudio.api.client/docs/TemplateControllerApi.md

 <a id="getTemplateByUuid"></a>
 # **getTemplateByUuid**
-> FullTemplateResponseDTO getTemplateByUuid(uuid, mailbox, templateVersion)
+> FullTemplateResponseDTO getTemplateByUuid(uuid, mailbox, templateVersion, checkEnvelopeCreation)

 Retrieve template by UUID